ELC1123/Cache-Simulation-Project/README.md

     Then when we try to insert MM Blocks 48 to 63, they will all result in hits because they are all still in the cache.
     Thus, the snapshot above is the final snapshot for the third iteration.
+    With that said, the third iteration had 32 cache hits and 32 cache misses.

     For the last iteration, we insert MM Blocks 0 to 7 first, which will all result in hits since they are still in the cache.
     However, when we try to insert 8, it results in a miss since 8 is no longer in the cache.